Faculty & Staff Parking

 - Return to your vehicle, remove the charging connector, and plug the charger into your EV

-- Vehicles should only be connected and charging in an EV space for up to four consecutive hours and must be moved to a non-EV charging space once charging is completed.
+- Vehicles should only be parked in an EV space for up to four consecutive hours and must be moved to a non-EV charging space once charging is completed.